reinhart1010/nix/docs/en/common/git-remote.md

 Manage set of tracked repositories ("remotes").
 More information: <https://git-scm.com/docs/git-remote>.

-- Show a list of existing remotes, their names and URL:
+- List existing remotes with their names and URLs:

 `git remote -v`